varnish/varnish-wiki/source/magento/index.rst

 So in order to run Varnish on your Magento 2 implementation all you need to do is install Varnish and deploy the Varnish configuration file (A Varnish VCL file) into your Varnish implementation.
 Then your website can fly!

+To read more on the basics of how varnish works with magento2 go to

+:ref:`Magento 2 and Varnish Basics <magento2_varnish_basics>`

 :ref:`Step by step guide to make your website fly! <step_by_step>`